-The Federation of Students (Feds) Teaching Award is presented every year to professors who have demonstrated an outstanding contribution to undergraduate student learning.
+The Federation of Students (Feds) Excellence in Undergraduate Teaching Award is presented every year to professors who have demonstrated an outstanding contribution to undergraduate student learning.
 The Feds Teaching Award recognizes non-conventional teaching techniques, opportunities for experiential learning, and a long-term commitment and dedication towards ensuring academic success for undergraduate students.

-Congratulations to the winner of the 2017 Federation of Students Excellence in Undergraduate Teaching Award: Dr. Frankie Condon, Associate Professor, English Language and Literature!
+Congratulations to the winners of the 2018 Feds Excellence in Undergraduate Teaching Award: Dr. Chris Vigna, Lecturer and Teaching Fellow in the Department of Kinesiology, Dr. Chad Wriglesworth and Dr. Norm Klassen, Associate Professors, English Language and Literature!

 Prof. Rohan Jayasundera